Nil Montserrat

-Nil Montserrat (born 8 December 1988 in Barcelona) is a Spanish former racing driver.
+Nil Montserrat Simó (born 8 December 1988 in Barcelona) is a Spanish racing driver and coach.
 He has competed in such series as Formula Renault 3.5 Series and the European F3 Open Championship.
+In 2017, his namesake NM Racing team were the overall winners at 24 Hours of Barcelona.

-In 2023, after an hiatus, he joined to Iberian Supercars Endurance to drive a Mercedes-AMG GT4 for his own team, NM Racing Team.
+In 2023, after an hiatus, Montserrat joined to Iberian Supercars Endurance to drive a Mercedes-AMG GT4 for his own team, NM Racing Team.
 Teaming up with Alberto de Martin, he finished second in the GT4 Bronze division.